-After a snuggly hello and a rushed pint at Stansted Airport we ran to our gate and boarded our budget airline flight, at opposite ends of the plane from each other.
+After a snuggly hello and a rushed pint at Stansted Airport, we ran to our gate and boarded our budget airline flight, at opposite ends of the plane from each other.
 Reminder: always online check-in together if you want to sit together.

-There is so much to see in this gorgeous city, and thanks to Google Maps and my obsessive planning we has the most efficient route planned out to see as much as we could.
+There is so much to see in this gorgeous city, and thanks to Google Maps and my obsessive planning we had the most efficient route planned out to see as much as we could.

 Our first stop was the crowded Old Town Square.
 It’s easy to spot because you’ll see the Gothic spires of the Church of Our Lady Before Tyn peaking up above the tall, colourful buildings.

 The atmosphere here is contagious, and you’ll find yourself mesmerized by the street performers.
-In the south west corner of the square is the majestic Astronomical Clock, catch it on the hour for a surprise.
+In the southwest corner of the square is the majestic Astronomical Clock, catch it on the hour for a surprise.

 From the Old Town Square head north to Josefov, the Jewish quarters.
 A ticket will grant you entry to four different synagogues, the Ceremonial Hall and the ancient Jewish Cemetery.
 If you choose not to do this you can still wander the streets lined with stalls and buy yourself a little souvenir.

 From Josefov, head east towards the river and you’ll stumble across the massive Rudolfinum, an impressive building that houses a music auditorium and art gallery.
 We also happened to crash a movie set while we were here so the street was filled with rioting protesters and police, so that was fun.